Learn to Predict Vertical Track Irregularity with Extremely Imbalanced Data: Methodology

-GRU is short for gated recurrent unit.
-It is a variant of the LSTM architecture with fewer parameters, as it lacks an output gate.
-Researches have found that GRU can achieve similar or even better performance compared to that of LSTM \cite{chung2014empirical} despite fewer parameters.
+, short for Gated Recurrent Unit, is a simplification over LSTM.
+It removes the output gate in an effort to reduce parameters and accelerate computation.
+Experiments have demonstrated that GRU can achieve similar or better performance compared to that of LSTM, even with fewer parameters.